tocology/hadoop_python/README.md

 # hadoop_python
-This repository for udemy lecture; Taming Big Data with MapReduce and Hadoop
+This project for udemy lecture; Taming Big Data with MapReduce and Hadoop

 ## Development
 ### Preparation